 We would like to reassure our members that this is not our society deciding to discard the original design and pursue something different, it is more an opportunity to explore the art of the possible, whilst exposing the next generation of engineers to our locomotive.

-Further details of the both the project outcomes will be published here following their peer review.
+Further details of the all the project outcomes will be published here following their peer review.